anjskj/anjskj/README.md

-- 👋 Hi, I’m @anjskj
+- 👋 Hi, I’m Anja!
+I´m fairly new on my developer-path but excited and intrigued by the coding-universe.
-- 👀 I’m interested in nature, creativity and comics
-- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on anything that I can learn new tricks from!
-- 📫 How to reach me..

 <!---
 anjskj/anjskj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.